Baker's Dozen Model Portfolios

 Note: Sabrient’s Baker's Dozen Model Portfolios are published quarterly.
 Each portfolio is designed to be held for 15 months.

 1st Quarter 2023 Baker's Dozen Model Portfolio Launched

-The Sabrient Baker’s Dozen Model Portfolio for June 2017 was launched on June 20, 2017.
-Like all Baker's Dozen portfolios, this one comprises 13 top-ranked stocks from a cross-section of market caps and industries based on our GARP approach, i.e., growth at a reasonable price.
-Sabrient believes each of these stocks is positioned to perform well for the next 13 months.
-This portfolio will terminate on July 20, 2018.
+The Sabrient Baker’s Dozen Model Portfolio for the 1st Quarter 2023 was launched on January 20, 2023.
+Like all Baker's Dozen portfolios, this portfolio comprises 13 top-ranked stocks from a cross-section of market caps and industries based on our GARP approach, i.e., growth at a reasonable price.
+Sabrient believes each of these stocks is positioned to perform well for the next 15 months.
+This portfolio will terminate on April 22, 2024.

 Past Performance is no indication of future results.
 Investment returns and principal value will fluctuate and units when sold or redeemed, may be worth more or less than their original cost.

 Portfolio performance is based upon a simple price returns on an equal-weighted portfolio of thirteen stock holdings and does not include cash dividends.

 Past performance is not indicative of future results, which may vary.
 The value of investments and the income derived from investments can go down as well as up.
 Future returns are not guaranteed, and a loss of principal may occur.